extension-js/docs/Getting Started/Create Your First Extension.md

 ---

-To learn how to create an extension from scratch using `extension-create`, let's create one together, from scratch.
+To learn how to create an extension from scratch using `Extension`, let's create one together, from scratch.

 Take a common task for some developers: searching on GitHub.